 You must tell both your CAO and CBH Member Services at 1-888-545-2600 if you have Medicare or other health insurance.
-When you go to a provider or to a pharmacy it is helpful to show the provider or pharmacy your Medicare card and your ACCESS card.
-This helps make sure your health care bills are paid.
+When you go to a provider or to a pharmacy you must tell the provider or pharmacy about all forms of medical insurance you have and show the provider or pharmacy your Medicare card, ACCESS or EBT card, or other insurance card.
+This helps make sure your health care bills are paid timely and correctly.

+2.6.
 Coordination of Benefits

 If you have Medicare, and the service or other care you need is covered by Medicare, you can get care from any Medicare provider you pick.
-The provider does not have to be in CBH's network.
+The provider does not have to be in

+CBH's network or enrolled in Medicaid.
 You also do not have to get prior authorization from CBH.
-CBH will work with Medicare to decide if it needs to pay the provider after Medicare pays first, if the provider is enrolled in the Medical Assistance Program.
+CBH will work with Medicare to decide if it needs to pay the provider after Medicare pays first.